Gray hawk: Description

 The gray hawk averages 46–61 cm inches in length and weighs 475 g.
-This bird has a relatively short wing span, but long tail compared to the red-tailed and red-shouldered hawks.
+This bird has a relatively shorter wing span, but a long tail compared to the red-tailed and red-shouldered hawks.
 It has broad rounded wings, a hooked beak, and yellow legs.
 Thompson, L. (1995–2013).
 It is very distinctive from its smooth pale gray plumage.
-The tail features are in a horizontal stripped pattern in a white gray white pattern with white at the tips of the tail feathers.
+The tail features are in a horizontal striped pattern in a white-gray-white pattern with white at the tips of the tail feathers.
 The tail feathers have two white bands with one being wider than the other.
 The sexes are similar in coloration.
 The adults, both male and female, have a darker gray top side with a lighter gray and white underside.
 The juveniles have a dark brown topside and a streaked or spotted underside and the tail feathers have numerous dark bands.
 The juveniles have very obvious bold facial strips and white upper tail coverts, which are the feathers at the base or start of the tail.
 The juveniles also have a different plumage color due to dominance and they use the dull color for camouflage.